PLURcoin (PLUR) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 PLURcoin Historical Price

-According to the latest data gathered on PLURcoin live price page, the current price of PLURcoin is 0USD.
+According to the latest data gathered on PLURcoin live price page, the current price of PLURcoin is 0.000172USD.
 The circulating supply of PLURcoin(PLUR) is

 - 24-hour0.00%$ 0$ 0$ 0